We're an affiliate

 Another new environment that could be causing rapid breathing is high altitude.

 The higher you climb above sea level, the less oxygen there is in the air.
 This is why some people experience altitude sickness when they travel to places at higher elevations.
-Their body is having to work harder to get the oxygen it needs.
+Their bodies have to work harder to get the oxygen they need.
 The same thing can happen to your puppy.

 Some signs to look out for: